DisCoTec/discotec.github.io/2022/tutorials.md

 [David Castro-Perez](d.castro-perez@kent.ac.uk) is lecturer at the University of Kent.
 His research is on applying programming language-based techniques to the development of safe and predictable systems, with a strong emphasis on concurrent and distributed systems.

 [Francisco Ferreira](francisco.ferreiraruiz@rhul.ac.uk) is lecturer at Royal Holloway, University of London.
 His research is on safe and dependable software through a combination of type systems and mechanical proofs.
-Recently, my work concentrates on session types and mechanical proofs enabling certified software.
+Recently, his work concentrates on session types and mechanical proofs enabling certified software.

 [Lorenzo Gheri](l.gheri@imperial.ac.uk) is research Associate (postdoc) at Imperial College London with a background in mathematics, he works on the mechanisation and theory of multiparty session types.